-- 1. A copy of the formal charges in writing.
+- A copy of the formal charges in writing.

 - 2. A recording of the formal hearing.

+- A recording of the announcement of the proposed finding(s) and proposed sanctions, if any.

-- 3. All staff memoranda submitted.
+- 4. All staff memoranda submitted.

 - All items of physical or written documentation submitted, provided such items are not returned to a rightful owner.
-In that case, photographs or other facsimiles shall be made before return. - The finding(s) and recommended sanction(s), if any, by the hearing panel or administrator. - 6.
-The Director of the OSRR's decision.
+In that case, photographs or other facsimiles shall be made before return.

+- 6. The proposed finding(s) and sanction(s) by the hearing panel or administrator, if any.

+- The Director of the OSRR's decision.